PMFlow/MonodReactions/CodeVerification/Monod_SaturatedFlows/Iterative_Lscheme/README.md

 	coupled with an ITERATIVE BGRW L-scheme through comparisons with analytical solutions of flow and reactive transport with nonlinear Monod reactions in case of SATURATED flow regime.

-- 'F_saturated.m' is a function providing the source terms derived from analytical solutions and the coupled system of equations for saturated flow coupled with the Monod-reactive transport model.
+- 'F_saturated.m' is a function providing the source terms obtained by inserting the analytical solutions and their derivatives in the coupled system of equations.

 - 'velocity.m' is a function to compute velocity components according to Darcy's law.